The-Blooket-Hacks/Blooket-Hacks/README.md

 <!-- USAGE -->
 ## ‎‎ <img width="18" src="https://cdn.discordapp.com/emojis/1034440804938301447"> ‎ ‎ Hack Usage
 #### ‎‎ <img width="15" src="https://cdn.discordapp.com/emojis/1061737306534449233"> ‎ ‎ Console mode - [Switch to Bookmarklet mode](https://github.com/Blooket-Cheats/Blooket-Hacks/tree/bookmarklets)
+**Note: Unfortunately we have had to take all the hacks down until further notice**
 - Find the hack you want
 - Click the copy button
-- Go to the Blooket page
+- Go to add the Blooket page
 - Right click and click inspect
 - Click console and top of the page
 - Paste the code in at the bottom of the page in the console box